burrisetest/CS451QandA/README.md

 CS451QandA
 ==========

-Crowd Sourced Questions and Answers for CS451
+Crowd Sourced Questions and Answers for CS451.

+This repository is being used as part of a class exercise.

+Eddie Burris